 While he was still speaking, a cloud came and cast a shadow over them, and they became frightened when they entered the cloud.
-Then from the cloud came a voice that said,
+Then from the cloud same a voice that said

-"This is my chosen Son; listen to him."
+Then from the cloud came a voice that said, "This is my chosen Son; listen to him."

 We might relate to the experience of Peter who wished to stay in the presence of the fully-revealed Christ.
 The Gospels of Matthew, Mark, and Luke each precede their accounts of the transfiguration with the story of Peter rebuking Jesus for proclaiming that he must suffer and die.
 Peter was intent on our Lord's glory coming without the cost of suffering.
 Later, Peter would deny knowing Jesus after having been sentenced to death on a cross.
 We may wish for our own spiritual journey to be void of suffering, in which case it is important to recall the words of Jesus: "If anyone would come after me, he must deny himself and take up his cross daily and follow me" (Luke 9:23).
-Letting go of our loved one's addiction and behavior one day at a time during Lent aligns us with the will of God.
-Our awakening may not take place in one moment, but can be experienced through several instances of taking a new approach.
+Abstaining from lustful behavior while denying ourselves of other temporary earthly pleasures during Lent keeps us aligned with the will of God.

 Fighting to remain in a moment that has passed or looking to replicate a spiritual experience can prevent us from encountering the will of God in the present.
 We can certainly delight in the past and should carry moments of divine revelation with us, but we must not let that be a barrier to picking up our cross daily.
 Instead, we can look to our spiritual awakening as an opportunity to envision the resurrection that awaits us after going through inevitable hardships and trial.
-As we recite in the full Serenity Prayer, we accept "hardship as the pathway to peace."